johno/nested_attr/README.md

 ####So lets start a little project to test this out \([or clone it on github](https://github.com/johnotander/nested_attr.git)\):

-First, create the project
+First, create the project.

     john-mbp:~ johno$ rails new nested_attributes; cd nested_attributes

-Then, create a Forest scaffold with some attributes.
+Then, create a Forest scaffold with some attributes
 ######note: I'm not normally a fan of utilizing scaffolds, but I will use them here for brevity's sake.

     john-mbp:nested_attributes johno$ rails g scaffold Forest name:string size:integer latitude:integer longitude:integer climate:string